joeyrivera/badgeville-php/README.md

 }
 ```

+The best way to get started is to test the find/findall utility under examples/index.php
-First create a copy of examples/config.php.dist and save it as examples/config.php.
+To use, create a copy of examples/config.php.dist and save it as examples/config.php.
 Next
 fill out the array so it looks similar to:

 ```php